vert-x3/vertx-service-discovery/README.md

 The `vertx-discovery-bridge-docker` is a discovery bridge importing the services from Docker container in the Vert.x discovery service.

+Another bridge (`vertx-discovery-bridge-docker-links`) analyzes the docker links (environment variable) to import the _linked_ services in the discovery infrastructure.

+## Consul Discovery Bridge (experimental)

+The `vertx-discovery-bridge-consul` is a discovery bridge importing the services from a _consul.io_ agent.

 ## Discovery Backend - Redis